ibbles/LearningProgramming/Taskflow.md

 Taskflow is a task graph computing system.
 This means that instead of chaining functions together as the program is executed the structure of the program is defined up-front in a task graph that is executed by a runtime.
-The motivation is to make it easier to write parallel programs.
+The motivation is to make it easier to write parallel and heterogeneous programs [(6)](https://youtu.be/MX15huP5DsM?t=22), which is critical for performance, by hiding as much as possible of the technical details of thread synchronization and concurrency control.
+This make it possible to write high performance software while maintaining high productivity [(6)](https://youtu.be/MX15huP5DsM?t=90).

 The following is an example graph from the Taskflow paper [(1)](https://taskflow.github.io/papers/tpds21-taskflow.pdf), we will dive into  what the different symbols mean throughout this note.
 ![](./images/taskflow/example_task_graph.jpg)

 The Taskflow C++ library provides an API for defining tasks, task graphs, and a runtime for executing them.
-These concepts are codified in three types:
+These concepts are codified in three types [(6)](https://youtu.be/MX15huP5DsM?t=152):
 - `tf::Task`: A representation of a piece of work.
-- `tf::Taskflow`: A collection of tasks and their dependencies.
+- `tf::Taskflow`: A collection of tasks and their dependencies, a task dependency graph.
-- `tf::Executor`: A runtime for executing task graphs.
+- `tf::Executor`: A runtime for executing task graphs, manages a set of worker threads.

 Taskflow provides a number of different task types with different features and characteristics.
 - Static task: A callback.